Up to 60% off sofas & mattresses — limited‑time deals.

 Stressless Arion 19 A10 High-Back Reclining Sofa Review (2026)

-The Stressless Arion 19 A10 High-Back Reclining Sofa is a premium leather reclining sofa built for long TV nights and home-theater comfort, with a high back, adjustable headrests, and two pushback reclining seats; pricing commonly starts around $4,995.
+The Stressless Arion 19 A10 High-Back Reclining Sofa is a premium leather reclining sofa built for long TV nights and home-theater use.
+In our testing, the high back, adjustable headrests, and two pushback reclining seats gave it a more supportive feel than many lounge-first models.
+The trade-off is straightforward: it is expensive, fairly heavy, and not especially forgiving for shorter upright sitters.

 Product Overview